Pizzerias profit during pandemic

 “We had to reinvent how we operate.
 So, we make pizzas on site, pack them and then freeze them,” manager Tyler Albers said.

-He added that some days, takeout and home delivery pizza orders make up half their business.
-Still, bbJack’s is a relatively new operation and getting the word out has been difficult.
+Albers said some days, takeout and home delivery pizza orders make up half their business.
+Still, bbJacks is a relatively new operation and getting the word out has been difficult.

 “It’s still a struggling situation for restaurants everywhere.
 It’s tough and hard to get in front of people to make them aware,” Albers said.
 “We are part of the community and we want to be there for it.”